type-challenges/type-challenges/.github/ISSUE_TEMPLATE/0-new.md

 labels: new-challenge
 ---

-> You need to provide a detailed description of your new challenge, either in English or Chinese are acceptable.

-> Detailed solution/guide is not required, but be sure the challenge is solvable.

 > Please follow the template and fill the info.
 A PR will be auto-generated and always reflect on your changes.
+>
+> Detailed solution/guide is not required, but please be sure the challenge is solvable.

 ## Info